-In 2020, the UHD-PD offered several programs to students, faculty, and staff to meet the goal of community awareness and crime prevention:
+In 2023, the UHD-PD offered several programs to students, faculty, and staff to meet the goal of community awareness and crime prevention:

-- Strategically placed large screen monitors placed throughout the university that regularly advertise crime prevention and awareness programs. - Police Department Safety and Security Awareness presentation at Freshman and Transfer Student Orientation. - Welcome Week UHD-PD operated Information

-Kiosk - Introduce students to best practices for Campus Safety.
+- Strategically placed large screen monitors placed throughout the university that regularly advertise crime prevention and awareness programs. - Police Department Safety and Security Awareness presentation at Freshman and Transfer Student Orientation. - Welcome Week UHD-PD operated Information Kiosk - Introduce students to best practices for Campus Safety. - Security Escort Services UHD-PD will provide building to parking area security escort for students and employees upon request. - Civilian Response to Active Shooter The Civilian Response to Active Shooter Events (CRASE) course, designed and built on the Avoid, Deny Defend (ADD) strategy developed by ALERRT, provides strategies, guidance and a proven plan for surviving an active shooter event. - Self-Defense Classes offered every Fall semester.

-- Security Escort Services UHD-PD will provide building to parking area security escort for stu-dents and employees upon request. - Self-Defense Classes offered every Fall semester.
-Other departments that provided programing to the university community include:
+Other departments that provided programing to the university community include: Other departments that provided programing to the university community include:

-Title IX/Equity and Diversity:

 - Office of Title IX Equity and Diversity: Conducts training during New Employee Orientation, New Faculty Orientation and New Student Orientation. - Online Sexual Misconduct Training Online training is one of the University of Houston System's sexual misconduct prevention and awareness training programs for students.
 The goal of this training is to make students aware of concepts commonly associated with sexual misconduct.
-We invite you to take a few minutes to access the UHS Sexual Misconduct online program for more information https://uhsystem.edu/crossroads/. - Sexual Assault and Violence Prevention Training.
+We invite you to take a few minutes to access the UHS Sexual Misconduct online program for more information https://uhsystem.edu/crossroads/ - Sexual Assault and Violence Prevention Training.